Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Edge Attribution Calculation in Att-GNNs

 \end{definition}

 where $C(\alpha[\lambda_{i,j,v}^m]) = \prod_{2\leq k \leq m}\alpha[\lambda_{i,j,v}^m](k)$ (or $1$ if $m=1$).
-Equation~(\ref{eq:edgeattributiondefinition}) can be interpreted as follows.
-We first find all occurrences of the target edge $e_{i,j}$ in the computation tree, and then re-weight its attention score (\textit{i.e.,} $\alpha[\lambda_{i,j,v}^m](1)$) by the product of all attention weights that appear \textit{after} $e_{i,j}$ (\textit{i.e.,} $\alpha[\lambda_{i,j,v}^m](k)$ for $k \geq 2$) in the flow before the summation over all relevant flows.
-Next, let us turn to addressing how our design principles ({\bf P1)} and ({\bf P2)} are met.
-First, ({\bf P1}) holds as we \textit{add} the contributions from each flow rather than taking the average, as this will offset the total number of occurrences of $e_{i,j}$ in the computation tree.
-Next, \textbf{(P2)} is fulfilled by the adjustment factor from $C(\alpha[\lambda_{i,j,v}^m])$, since its value is dependent on the position of $\lambda_{i,j,v}^m(1)$.
+Eq.~(\ref{eq:edgeattributiondefinition}) can be interpreted as follows.
+We first find all occurrences of the target edge $e_{i,j}$ in the computation tree, and then re-weight its corresponding attention score (\textit{i.e.,} $\alpha[\lambda_{i,j,v}^m](1)$) by the product of all attention weights that appear \textit{after} $e_{i,j}$ (\textit{i.e.,} $\alpha[\lambda_{i,j,v}^m](k)$ for $k \geq 2$) in the flow before the summation over all relevant flows.
+Next, let us turn to addressing how our design principles ({\bf P1)} and ({\bf P2)} are met. ({\bf P1}) holds as we \textit{add} the contributions from each flow rather than taking the average, therefore the total number of occurrences of $e_{i,j}$ is directly expressed in the edge attribution. \textbf{(P2)} is fulfilled by the adjustment factor $C(\alpha[\lambda_{i,j,v}^m])$, since its value is dependent on the position of $\lambda_{i,j,v}^m(1)$.
 Essentially, $C(\alpha[\lambda_{i,j,v}^m])$ takes the chain of calculation from an edge to the target node into account.
 We provide an insightful example below.